xsuchy/modulemd/README.rst

                 Currently suggested format is the version of the main module component plus the module's version, separated by a hyphen.
                 Much like the RPM's VR scheme.
+        data/summary:
+                A short summary of the module's purpose. data/description:
+                A short description of the module.
         data/license:
                 Licenses details for the module.
         data/license/module: